Cut Costs with Data Analytics

 Tableau is another popular business analytics tool that allows businesses to transform data into actionable insights.
 It offers a range of features, including data visualization, data analysis, and real-time data collaboration.

-Improved decision-making: Tableau enables businesses to gain valuable insights from their data and make informed decisions.
-This can lead to better resource allocation, identifying cost-saving opportunities, and optimizing operations.
+• Improved decision-making: Tableau enables businesses to gain valuable insights from their data and make informed decisions.
+This can lead to better resource allocation, identification of cost-saving opportunities, and optimization of operations.

-Waste reduction: Businesses can identify areas where waste occurs and take corrective actions by analyzing data.
+• Waste reduction: By analyzing data, businesses can identify areas where waste occurs and take corrective actions.
 For example, analyzing production data can reveal inefficiencies, enabling companies to optimize processes and minimize wasteful practices.

 3. Google Analytics